J-Afana/Space-Shooter/README.md

 Mobile deployment (android and or IOS)

 Sprint plan
 First step: To make sure everyone has their development environment set up and familiarize everyone to a process of how project will be contributed to.

 Second Step: Organize our to-do list and familiarize everyone on how a user is visibly assigned to different items to be worked on.
-We will create a backlock full of available items that any of us can pick from to work on.
+We will define the project and narrow the scope to achievable milestones.
+We will divide the project up into items, then create a backlog full of available items that any of us can pick from to work on.

 Third Step: We will meet and discuss the highest priority features and bugs to be worked on for the next sprint to get closer to our goal of a finished product.